Santroller/Santroller/tool/fortnite_festival.md

 7. Unplug and replug the guitar, holding the input you just configured.
 Your guitar should show up as a keyboard now.
 8. Play festival
 9. Unplug and replug the guitar without holding a button to go back to normal mode or to configure.

+## Console - Native controller (Requires keeping an authentication controller plugged in)

+If you wish for your guitar to show up as a native guitar on PS4/5 or Xbox One / Series, you will need to follow the [authentication](https://santroller.tangentmc.net/console_guides/authentication.html) instructions, and then your guitar will just work.
+Note that this does mean you need to plug a controller in to authenticate, and for PS4/5 the controller will need to stay plugged in, so it isn't as simple as keyboard mode.

 ## iOS